placer-toolkit/placer-style-guide/README.md

     - Prevents awkward line breaks that separate parts of a compound word.
 - **En‐dash (`–`, U+2013):**
     - Use for ranges (e.g., 1–10, March–April, London–New York flight).
-    - Use to connect two elements of a compound adjective when one or both elements are themselves compound or proper nouns (e.g., post–World War II).
 - **Em‐dash (`—`, U+2014):**
     - Use for abrupt breaks in a sentence, unspaced (e.g., “Em‐dashes break up sentences—like that.”).
     - Use to set off a parenthetical phrase for emphasis.